A Church of Grace, Fellowship, and Ordinary People; serving an Extraordinary God!

 GOD'S PLAN OF FORGIVENESS

 This was all part of the plan to save humans from evil and bring them back into connection with Him.
-He loves us so much that there’s nothing He won’t do for us, though always preserving our freedom of choice.
+He loves us so much that there’s nothing He won’t do for us, while always preserving our freedom of choice.

 A person who sinned had to bring an animal—often a lamb or goat—to the building in the Israelite camp known as the sanctuary.
-That person would place a hand on the innocent creature to symbolize the transferring of sin to it (or to Jesus), confess the sins, and slit its throat.
-(See Leviticus 4:27–35.)
+That person would place a hand on the innocent creature to symbolize the transferring of sin to it (or to Jesus), confess the sins, and slit its throat (See Leviticus 4:27–35).

+Yes, it was an awful ritual.
 Death is always awful.
-But it shows us what we asked to learn about back in the Garden of Eden—evil.
+But it shows us what we sought to learn about back in the Garden of Eden—evil.
 Our choice to know about both good and evil means that we now see it all.
-Yet God is still willing to save us from it.
+Yet God is still willing to save us from it through His forgiveness.

+Without the shedding of blood, there is no forgiveness of sins (Hebrews 9:22, ESV).
 For a time, animal sacrifices served that purpose because they symbolized and pointed forward to Jesus’ death—which would pay the penalty of eternal death and provide forgiveness and eternal life (Romans 6:23).

+We could compare these sacrifices to a postdated check.
 If you wrote a check to buy an item but didn’t have enough money in your account, the seller might allow you to put a future date on the check.
 That check is a promise of your payment, although it won’t be cashed until later.

+Likewise, the animal sacrifices in the Old Testament were like God’s postdated checks for the penalty of sin.
 Whenever people brought their animal sacrifices to the sanctuary, they came burdened with the guilt of their sins.
 But after the sacrifice, they could leave with a clear conscience and experience God’s transforming guidance.

 DISCOVER MORE